 Detailed Information And Disney Dining Plan Prices

-Disney Premium Package Dining Plan – NOTE: The Premium Dining Plan has been discontinued in 2017.
+Disney Premium Package Dining Plan – NOTE: The Premium Dining Plan was discontinued for 2017.

-Disney Platinum Package Dining Plan – NOTE: The Platinum Dining Plan has been discontinued for 2017.
+Disney Platinum Package Dining Plan – NOTE: The Platinum Dining Plan was discontinued for 2017.

 Is the Disney Dining Plan Worth The Money?